OpenDSA/OpenDSA/RST/en/Glossary.rst

       Analogous to an :term:`array-based list`, this uses an array to store the elements when implementing the :term:`queue` ADT.

+   ASCII character coding
+      American Standard Code for Information Interchange.
+      A commonly used method for encoding characters using a binary code.
+      Standard ASCII uses an 8-bit code to represent upper and lower case letters, digits, some punctuation, and some number of non-printing characters (such as carrage return).
+      Now largely replaced by UTF-8 encoding.

    asymptotic algorithm analysis
       A more formal term for :term:`asymptotic analysis`.